Placing your Coins on a Shelf: A -Approximation

-It remains to consider the situation when $2 \leq a < 3$ and $1 \leq b \leq a$.
-Without loss of generality, we assume that $B$ is to the right of~$A$.
+It remains to consider the situation when $2 \leq a < 3$ and $1 \leq b \leq 2$.
+Breaking symmetry, we assume without loss of generality that $B$ is to the right of~$A$.
 We denote the first disk to the right of~$A$ that is touching~$A$ as~$D$.
 By the nature of our algorithm, when~$B$ was placed, it was placed inside the space between~$A$ and~$D$ (possibly, other disks were already present in this space at that time).
 Since~$B$ does not touch~$A$, the disk~$D$ must be smaller than~$A$, that is $1 \leq d \leq a < 3$.

 We analyze the entire interval~$[\fA, \fD]$ as a whole.
 Since $A$ and~$D$ touch, the length of this interval is~$2ad$.
 In between~$A$ and~$D$, some $k \geq 1$ disks have been placed, with~$B$ being the leftmost of these.